 Egypt detains women who called for prisoner release amid coronavirus, lawyer says

-Three of the four women detained by Egyptian security forces after demonstrating in central Cairo for the release of prisoners they said may be at risk from the coronavirus were released late on Thursday, a relative of one of the women said.
-The four women, including a prominent novelist and a professor, were detained by Egyptian security forces on Wednesday, a lawyer and the relative said.
+Four women detained by Egyptian security forces after demonstrating in central Cairo for the release of prisoners they said may be at risk from the coronavirus were freed late on Thursday, a relative of one of the women said.
+The four women, including a prominent novelist and a professor, were detained by security forces on Wednesday, a lawyer and the relative said.

-They were held for questioning on charges including incitement to organize a demonstration and spreading false news, the relative, Sanaa Seif, told Reuters.
-Seif posted the news of the three women's release on social media.
+They were held for questioning on charges including incitement to organise a demonstration and spreading false news, the relative, Sanaa Seif, told Reuters.
+Seif posted the news of the four women's release on social media.
 An Interior Ministry spokesman could not immediately be reached for comment and there was no statement from prosecutors.

-Egypt has reported 256 confirmed coronavirus cases including seven deaths.
-As the outbreak spread, rights groups and activists have campaigned for the release of political, sick and elderly prisoners, citing what they describe as poor conditions, lack of healthcare and overcrowding in prisons.
+Egypt has reported 256 confirmed coronavirus cases, including seven deaths.
+With the spread of the outbreak, rights groups and activists have campaigned for the release of political, sick and elderly prisoners, citing what they describe as poor conditions, lack of healthcare and overcrowding in prisons.
 Sisi, elected president in 2014, has denied holding political prisoners.
-He and his backers say the detentions over recent years are necessary to stabilize Egypt.
+He and his backers say the detentions over recent years are necessary to stabilise Egypt.

 Security sources and officials have said no coronavirus cases have been detected in prisons and that the Interior Ministry is taking measures to protect prisoners.
 Authorities have suspended prison visits since March 10, citing the risk from the virus.
-Among those detained on Wednesday were Laila Soueif, the mother of prominent imprisoned activist Alaa Abdel Fattah, and Laila's sister Ahdaf, a novelist short-listed for the Booker Prize, according to Khaled Ali, a lawyer for the family.
+Among those detained on Wednesday were Laila Soueif, a campaigner and mother of high-profile imprisoned activist Alaa Abdel Fattah, and Laila's sister Ahdaf Soueif, a novelist short-listed for the Booker Prize, according to Khaled Ali, a lawyer for the family.

 Egypt bans demonstrations without prior security approval.
-Laila Soueif was still being held at the state security prosecution on Thursday evening, while the other three were released from a police station in central Cairo, Sanaa Seif said.
+Laila Soueif was released after being taken to the state security prosecution on Thursday evening, while the other three were released on bail from a police station in central Cairo, Sanaa Seif said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)